elemprod/lptask/README.md

 The task que is implemented as a single linked list.
 Each task contains a reference to the next task in the que.
 Tasks are statically declared utilizing a convience macro inside of the containing module.
 This results in the scheduler having a fixed compile time memory footprint.

 In addition to scheduling tasks to be executed in the future, the scheduler provides a simple mechanism for moving work out of ISR's and into the main context.
-Scheduler usage encourages the practice of using lightweight interrupt handlers.
+The scheduler encourages the development practice of writing lightweight interrupt handlers.

 The scheduler does not provide all of the sames features that a Real Time Operating System typically does, the major differences include: